-From acceptance to graduation to the launch of one’s career in music, students have many needs and questions along the way.
-Berklee College of Music meets those needs and answers those questions with a system of student services that simultaneously empowers students to take responsibility for their own education while also providing a level of support that helps to ensure that students’ experience at the world’s leading college for contemporary music is of the highest quality.
+From acceptance to graduation to the launch of your career in music, you will have many needs and questions along the way.
+Berklee meets those needs and answers those questions with a system of student services that simultaneously empowers students to take responsibility for their own education while also providing a level of support that helps to ensure that your experience at the world’s leading college for contemporary music is of the highest quality.

 - Registrar's Office

 The Registrar's Office maintains the official academic record of each student at Berklee.
 Among other functions, the office coordinates course registration, verifies student enrollment and degree status, evaluates transfer credits, coordinates student health insurance, processes transcript requests, and serves as a one-stop center for formerly enrolled students who wish to return to Berklee.

 The Bursar's Office handles student financial matters such as tuition billing and collection, fees, loan questions, and refunds due to overpayments.

 - Office of Student Financial Services

 The Office of Student Financial Services awards and manages several aid programs at Berklee, including institutional scholarships and grants, federal and state grants, work-study, student and parent loans, and veterans' benefits.
 We are dedicated to helping you plan a cost-effective path to a Berklee education via tools such as financial aid, scholarships, and student employment.

 We look forward to welcoming you to the neighborhood.
 Berklee has a number of residence halls close to campus buildings, as well as Wi-Fi enabled facilities for dining, laundry, practice, community, and so on.
 Berklee’s Housing and Residence Life staff works with students, faculty, and peers to build the supportive community that defines the Berklee environment.